HomeBlogTruck Finance NZ

 Understanding what lenders assess helps you present your application in the strongest possible way. fundr works across 15+ NZ lenders — banks and non-bank specialists — each with different criteria.
 Here's what matters across most of them:

 • Trading history — Most lenders prefer 12+ months.
-Shorter history doesn't automatically disqualify you, but fewer lenders will consider it and the structure may need to be stronger elsewhere.
+Shorter history doesn't automatically disqualify you, but fewer lenders will consider it and the structure may need to be stronger elsewhere. fundr has specialist lenders who work with new businesses — see below.

 • Credit profile — Both business and personal credit history is assessed.
 Some adverse history doesn't rule you out — it depends on the nature and age of the issue.
+A single default three years ago is very different from a pattern of missed payments.

 • Revenue and cashflow — A rough guide: total debt repayments shouldn't exceed 30–40% of monthly revenue.
 Bank statements are the primary evidence.